 .
 Click on the file and save it to your computer.
-Please read these files carefully as they are designed to answer most questions concerning installation and use.
+Please read these files carefully as they are designed to answer most questions concerning installation and use and even include a "quickie" install pictorial at the end.
 You might also want to read the file entitled http://users.rcn.com/erics/Digital%20Thermometer%20Build.pdf

 as it gives a pretty good pictorial of the build process of the thermometer kit - if I do say so myself.